Character varieties of odd classical pretzel knots: Introduction

 the {\it irreducible character variety} of $K$.
 Our main concern is to study $\mathcal{X}^{\rm irr}(K)$; the characters of reducible representations are relatively easy to understand.

 Since the seminal paper \cite{CS83}, much attention has been attracted to representations of 3-manifold groups into ${\rm SL}(2,\mathbb{C})$.
 One reason is that, representation/character variety encodes much topological and geometric information on the underlying 3-manifolds.

 Among the invariants extracted from character variety, the {\it A-polynomial} (the definition is recalled in Section 4) proposed in \cite{CCGLS94} is rather important, in that, it plays a key role not only in the problem of exceptional fillings, but also in the celebrated {\it AJ Conjecture} which involves the behavior of quantum invariants.

-As another motivation, associated to each representation is the {\it twisted Alexander polynomial}, which is witnessed to be extremely useful; see \cite{FV08} and the references therein.
-We shall give a substantial supply for the computation in \cite{Ch17} and expect to find applications elsewhere.

 Till now, character varieties have been found for the following links: torus knots \cite{Mu09}, double twist knots \cite{MPL11}, double twist links \cite{PT14}, $(-2,2m+1,2n)$-pretzel links \cite{Tr16}.
 In this paper, we aim to determine $\mathcal{X}^{\rm irr}(K)$ when $K$ is an odd classical pretzel knot.
 This is the first time to deal with a 3-parameter family of knots.
 We are faced with the complications caused by three non-commuting variables.
 However, we can still find a route to bypass the difficulty, reducing equalities between matrices to those of traces.